Mental Health Facilities Buncombe County, NC

 Neil Dobbins Center

-Neil Dobbins Center is a mental health center in Buncombe County, North Carolina, located at 356 Biltmore Avenue, Suite 150, 28801 zip code.
+Neil Dobbins Center is a mental health facility in Buncombe County, NC, located at 356 Biltmore Avenue, Suite 150, 28801.
 Neil Dobbins Center provides hospital inpatient treatment.
-Neil Dobbins Center offers integrated dual diagnosis disorder treatment, trauma therapy and activity therapy to adults, young adults and seniors 65 or older.
+Neil Dobbins Center provides group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and young adults.
 Neil Dobbins Center also supports people with serious mental illness.
-More services available at Neil Dobbins Center include diet and exercise counseling, case management and illness management and recovery.
+Some other services available at Neil Dobbins Center include diet and exercise counseling, case management and illness management and recovery.

 Learn More